As a fitness trainer for many years, I have experimented with many simple ways to lose weight, like drinking water before going to bed at night.

 Promotes Cleansing And Detoxification

 According to research, consuming water helps stimulate the production of urine, which helps the body cleanse and eliminate unwanted toxins .
+And my personal experience backs this up.

 Thus, sipping a cup of this natural cleanser before sleep can help keep your gut microbiome clean and healthy, which has been shown to positively influence your body weight .